 2.1.1 Admission must be based on specific published criteria, readily available to advisors and applicants.
 Criteria for admission must include academic preparation with completion of a high school program or equivalent, being the minimum standard assessed.
 For applicants whose primary language is not the language of instruction in the institution, the results of a language proficiency examination must be considered in the admissions process.

-A candidate's previous academic performance should not be the sole criterion for admission.
-Selection criteria should encourage recruitment of a diverse student population with appropriate academic preparation to be successful in the program.
-Faculty members must have mechanisms to provide input in the program admission and selection process.
+A candidate's previous academic performance should not be the sole criterion for admission, applicants with at least one year in post-secondary education should be considered.